networktocode/netutils/README.md

 ### Testing

 ```
   bandit       Run bandit to validate basic static code security analysis.
-  black              Run black to check that Python files adhere to its style standards.
+  black        Run black to check that Python files adherence to black standards.
+  build        Build a Docker image.
+  clean        Remove the project specific image.
+  clean-docs   Removes the build directory and all of its contents.
+  cli          Enter the image to perform troubleshooting or dev work.
   coverage     Run the coverage report against pytest.
-  flake8             Run flake8 to check that Python files adhere to its style standards.
+  flake8       Run flake8 for the specified name and Python version.
+  html         Creates html docs using sphinx-build command.
   mypy         Run mypy to validate typing-hints.
-  pylint             Run pylint code analysis.
   pydocstyle   Run pydocstyle to validate docstring formatting adheres to NTC defined standards.
-  pytest             Run pytest for the specified name and Python version.
+  pylint       Run pylint for the specified name and Python version.
-  pytest-without-optionals   This will run pytest only to assert the correct errors are raised when optional dependencies are not installed.
+  pytest       This will run pytest only to assert the correct errors are raised when optional dependencies are not installed.
+  pytest-all   Run pytest for the specified name and Python version.
+  rebuild      Clean the Docker image and then rebuild without using cache.
   tests        Run all tests for the specified name and Python version.
   yamllint     Run yamllint to validate formatting adheres to NTC defined YAML standards.
 ```

 ## Questions